 Every member is expected to remain cognizant of current activities and notices regarding BAA by making regular visits to the BAA web site and your own state’s primary communication function if one exists.
+Each member is responsible for keeping their contact information up to date on their registered profile.
 Keep your State Director notified of any change in your contact information or long-term availability.

 RESPONSIBILITY OF STATE LEADERSHIP

 The active leadership of any state may add specific stipulations to those stated here in a way that may make them more restrictive or that would include additional requirement on the members of that state.
 However, no state leadership is empowered to specifically exclude any stipulation or bugler requirement within this document.